tcltk/tcllib/embedded/md/tcllib/files/modules/math/math_geometry.md

       * logical *strict*

-        Check for strict or non-strict overlap
+        Check for strict or non\-strict overlap

   - <a name='30'></a>__::math::geometry::rectanglesOverlap__ *P1* *P2* *Q1* *Q2* *strict*

-    Check if two rectangles overlap.
+    Check if two rectangles overlap\.

       * list *P1*

-        upper-left corner of the first rectangle
+        upper\-left corner of the first rectangle

       * list *P2*

-        lower-right corner of the first rectangle
+        lower\-right corner of the first rectangle

       * list *Q1*

-        upper-left corner of the second rectangle
+        upper\-left corner of the second rectangle

       * list *Q2*

-        lower-right corner of the second rectangle
+        lower\-right corner of the second rectangle

       * list *strict*

-        choosing strict or non-strict interpretation
+        choosing strict or non\-strict interpretation

   - <a name='31'></a>__::math::geometry::bbox__ *polyline*

-    Calculate the bounding box of a polyline.
+    Calculate the bounding box of a polyline\.
 Returns a list of four
-    coordinates: the upper-left and the lower-right corner of the box.
+    coordinates: the upper\-left and the lower\-right corner of the box\.

       * list *polyline*